 The following are the next steps you will need to take to make your transition to Mercer Law as smooth and seamless as possible.
 Our Admissions and Financial Aid staff are here to help you through this process, and we want to answer any questions you may have.

-- Housing - Our quiet, residential location provides plenty of apartments and houses within walking/biking distance or a 10-15 minute drive.
+- Housing - Our quiet, residential location provides plenty of apartments and houses within walking or biking distance or a 10-15 minute drive.
 You can view the housing database through Sharepoint with your MyMercer ID.

-- Immunization - All Mercer Law students (incoming and transfer) are required to complete and submit this form to the Student Health Services Office on main campus before entering school.
+- Immunization - All Mercer Law students (incoming and transfer) are required to complete and submit this immunization form to the Student Health Services Office on main campus before entering school.
 Please refer to the immunization policy for more information.

 - Student Health Insurance - Mercer requires all students to have health insurance coverage.
 In order to enforce this policy, all students will be automatically enrolled and charged for health insurance each semester.
 You will be provided the opportunity to waive the student insurance coverage and have the charge removed from your Mercer account if you provide satisfactory evidence that you have primary health insurance coverage.